 Section 16(a) of the Securities Exchange Act of 1934, as amended, requires our directors, executive officers and all persons who beneficially own more than 10 percent of the outstanding shares of our common stock to file with the Securities and Exchange Commission initial reports of ownership and reports of changes in ownership of our common stock.
 Executive officers, directors and greater than 10 percent beneficial owners are also required to furnish NTIC with copies of all Section 16(a) forms they file.
-To our knowledge, based upon a review of the copies of such reports furnished to us and written representations that no other reports were required, during the fiscal year ended August 31, 2011, none of our directors or executive officers or beneficial owners of greater than 10 percent of our common stock failed to file on a timely basis the forms required by Section 16 of the Exchange Act, except that each of G. Patrick Lynch, one of our directors and executive officers, and Inter Alia Holding Company and Julianne Lynch, beneficial owners of greater than 10 percent of our common stock, filed a late Form 4 on March 7, 2011 reporting, among other transactions, an open market sale of shares of our common stock effected on March 2, 2011 by Inter Alia Holding Company, and a late Form 4 on June 17, 2011 reporting an open market sale of shares of our common stock effected on June 10, 2011 by Inter Alia Holding Company.
-All of these sales by Inter Alia Holding Company were effected pursuant to a trading plan adopted under Rule 10b5-1(c) of the Securities Exchange Act of 1934, as amended.
+To our knowledge, based upon a review of the copies of such reports furnished to us and written representations that no other reports were required, during the fiscal year ended August 31, 2012, none of our directors or executive officers or beneficial owners of greater than 10 percent of our common stock failed to file on a timely basis the forms required by Section 16 of the Exchange Act, except that: (1) G. Patrick Lynch, Inter Alia Holding Company and Julianne Lynch filed a late Form 4 on September 6, 2011 reporting, among other transactions, an open market sale of shares of our common stock effected on September 1, 2011 by Inter Alia Holding Company; (2) and Mark J. Stone filed a late Form 4 on March 1, 2012 reporting an open market sale of shares of our common stock effected on February 27, 2012.

-Stockholder Proposals for 2013 Annual Meeting
+Stockholder Proposals for 2014 Annual Meeting

-Stockholders who, in accordance with Rule 14a-8 under the Exchange Act, wish to present proposals for inclusion in the proxy materials relating to the 2013 Annual Meeting of Stockholders must submit their proposals so that they are received by us at our principal executive offices no later than the close of business on August 22, 2012, unless the date of the meeting is delayed by more than 30 calendar days.
+Stockholders who, in accordance with Rule 14a-8 under the Exchange Act, wish to present proposals for inclusion in the proxy materials relating to the 2014 Annual Meeting of Stockholders must submit their proposals so that they are received by us at our principal executive offices no later than the close of business on August 5, 2013, unless the date of the meeting is delayed by more than 30 calendar days.
 The proposals must satisfy the requirements of the proxy rules promulgated by the Securities and Exchange Commission and as the rules of the SEC make clear, simply submitting a proposal does not guarantee that it will be included.

-Any other stockholder proposals to be presented at the 2013 Annual Meeting of Stockholders (other than a matter brought pursuant to SEC Rule 14a-8) must be given in writing to our Corporate Secretary and must be delivered to or mailed and received at our principal executive offices, not less than 90 days nor more than 120 days prior to the anniversary date of the 2012 Annual Meeting of Stockholders; provided, however, that in the event that the 2013 Annual Meeting of Stockholders is not held within 30 days before or after such anniversary date, notice by the stockholder to be timely must be received not later than the close of business on the 10th day following the day on which such notice of the date of the annual meeting was mailed or such public disclosure was made, whichever first occurs.
+Any other stockholder proposals to be presented at the 2014 Annual Meeting of Stockholders (other than a matter brought pursuant to SEC Rule 14a-8) must be given in writing to our Corporate Secretary and must be delivered to or mailed and received at our principal executive offices, not less than 90 days nor more than 120 days prior to the anniversary date of the 2013 Annual Meeting of Stockholders; provided, however, that in the event that the 2014 Annual Meeting of Stockholders is not held within 30 days before or after such anniversary date, notice by the stockholder to be timely must be received not later than the close of business on the 10th day following the day on which such notice of the date of the annual meeting was mailed or such public disclosure was made, whichever first occurs.
 The proposal must contain specific information required by our Bylaws, a copy of which may be obtained by writing to our Corporate Secretary.
 If a proposal is not timely and properly made in accordance with the procedures set forth in our Bylaws, it will be defective and may not be brought before the meeting.
 If the proposal is nonetheless brought before the meeting and the Chairman of the meeting does not exercise the power and duty to declare the proposal defective, the persons named in the proxy may use their discretionary voting with respect to the proposal.

-Director Nominations for 2013 Annual Meeting
+Director Nominations for 2014 Annual Meeting